What Inside Out 2 Taught Me About Anxiety

 At the end of the movie, the emotions come up with a solution to keep anxiety from creating more cranial whirlwinds.
 When anxiety gets riled up, Joy sits her in special special massage chair, positioned far from the control board.

-Anxiety’s worries are acknowledged, then Anxiety is given a space to relax where she can’t make impulsive decisions for Riley, and Joy directs her attention away from the future and toward what power they have in the present.
+Anxiety’s worries are acknowledged, then Anxiety is given a space to relax where she can’t make impulsive decisions for Riley, and Joy directs her attention away from the future and toward what they have power over in the present.
 This is the perfect way to channel Anxiety’s awareness of potential dangers while keeping her fear from catastrophizing the world around her.

 Transforming anxiety into its more rational counterpart, awareness, is key here.
 Awareness allows us to rationally consider the threats of a situation or outcome, without letting worry run rampant.
 It maintains a healthy level of concern and leaves plenty of room for hope.
 Awareness realizes when things are important and when it's nothing more than story telling.